vraelian/Testing/meta/STATE_SCHEMA.md

 hangarActiveIndex: {number} - The index of the ship carousel slide in "hangar" mode.

 shipyardActiveIndex: {number} - The index of the ship carousel slide in "shipyard" mode.

+activeIntelTab: {string} - The active tab on the Intel screen ("codex" or "market").